 2. Predictions while Commuting

 Traffic Predictions: We all have been using GPS navigation services.
 While we do that, our current locations and velocities are being saved at a central server for managing traffic.
-This data is then used to build a map of current traffic.
-While this helps in preventing the traffic and does congestion analysis, the underlying problem is that there are less number of cars that are equipped with GPS.
-Machine learning in such scenarios helps to estimate the regions where congestion can be found on the basis of daily experiences.
+This data is then used to build a map of the current traffic.
+While this helps in preventing the traffic and does congestion analysis, the underlying problem is that there are fewer cars that are equipped with GPS.
+The machine learning models in such scenarios helps to estimate the regions where congestion can be found on the basis of daily experiences.

 3. Videos Surveillance